bloblems/ascii.js/README.md

 Draw a line from `[x0, y0]` to `[x1, y1]` on the active layer with the passed character.
 If no character is passed, `line()` will use the set line character (see [set_line_char](#set_line_char)).
+##### Parameters:
+- `x0` Number: x coordinate of the first point
+- `y0` Number: y coordinate of the first point
+- `x1` Number: x coordinate of the second point
+- `y1` Number: y coordinate of the second point
+- `character` String: Character to be put at each line point

 #### set_line_char